 Face-to-face support refers to the delivery of teaching by a member of staff on a direct, in-person basis, rather than over a video or audio call.
-At our school, teachers will provide face-to-face support from a safe distance to ensure that all safety guidelines are adhered to.
+At our school, teachers will provide face-to-face support from a safe distance to ensure that all safety guidelines are followed.

 Can my child come to school even if they aren’t in one of the selected year groups?